 - It is always anonymous – I do not want names etc

-- I take their opinions into consideration for: future units of study, adjusting my teaching style, general classroom ideas
+- I consider their opinions for future units of study, adjusting my teaching style, general classroom ideas

-- We start by discussing that without feedback we cannot grow as students, writers, authors, mathematicians, etc. Then we discussed appropriate forms of feedback: requests for the classroom, things they like about the classroom
+- We start by discussing that without feedback we cannot grow as students, writers, authors, mathematicians, etc. Then we discussed appropriate forms of feedback: requests for the classroom, and things they like about the classroom.

-- Then we discuss non-appropriate forms of feedback: comments about other students etc
+- Then we discuss inappropriate forms of feedback: comments about other students or teachers etc.

 - Students are encouraged to write down a solution to the items they write on the “wish they could change list”.